damus-io/damus/README.md

 The relay also learns which public keys you are requesting, meaning your public key will be tied to your IP address.

+It is public information which other profiles (npubs) you are exchanging DMs with.
+The content of the DMs is encrypted.

 ### Translations

 Translators welcome!
 Join the [Transifex][transifex] project.